BressOne/backend-coding-test/Readme.md

 API docs.
 Using Swagger.
 Ensure you edit the swagger schema when editing any of the routes in the service.
 Each of sqgger doc chunks is named using pattern `{route}Swagger.js` and are located right at the same folder of the routes: `./src/routes/{route}Swagger.js`

+Security.
+Service protected from sql injections, bruteforce and cors.
+Anyway, see env variables to adjust your security

+Tests.
+Check package.json for testing commands.
+Use the sequence to run all tests available and to henerate report

+> npm run cover:merge
+> npm run cover:report